 A key question for VCs is knowing when the company is ready to raise capital.
 While the company may have passed your screening process and has a great team with a superior product, looking at the company financials is a real opportunity to look under the hood and see how successful a business may truly be.
 This is where you can better understand how well the company is executing when it comes to what matters most: generating cash.

 In our review of Financial Due Diligence, we will first walk through Finance and Accounting 101 and then we’ll dive into the most common VC valuation methodologies.

-There exist plenty of materials to give you the basics of the income statement, balance sheet, and cash flow statement, but for VCs it’s helpful to look at the company financials throughout the due diligence process broken down into the sources (from where is capital coming) and uses (where will it be deployed) of cash.
+There are plenty of materials that provide the basics of the income statement, balance sheet, and cash flow statement, but for VCs it’s helpful to look at the company financials throughout the due diligence process broken down into the sources (from where is capital coming) and uses (where will it be deployed) of cash.

 The income statement shows the profitability of a company over a specific time period, and is essentially nothing more than what the company earned minus what it spent and is laid out as such:

 Revenue: Often referred to as gross revenue, simply the amount of money the company brought in through selling its products or services.

 Cost of Goods Sold (COGS): Also referred to as the cost of revenue, COGS (pronounced ‘cogs’) is the cost to the company of purchasing the goods or the labor and manufacturing expenses related to the products or services it sold.

 Gross Profit: The difference between the Revenue and Cost of Goods sold.
 Gross Margin is the first key profitability metric generated from the income statement and is calculated as the Gross Profit / Revenue.
 Companies that have durable economics benefit from high gross margins (40-60%+), as this is evidence of strong pricing power (meaning a company can generate strong profits from their input materials).
 Conversely, companies with low gross margins mean they are often competing on price – which lowers their eventual profitability.